-US Army Corps of Engineers ® New England District 696 Virginia Road Concord, MA 01742-2751 Comment Period Begins: 2 September 2014 Comment Period Ends: 3 October 2014

-File Number: NAE 2005-1095

-In Reply Refer To: Mr. Brian Valiton

-Phone: (978) 318-8166
+US Army Corps of Engineers ® New England District 696 Virginia Road Concord, MA 01742-2751 Comment Period Begins: 21 July 2015 Comment Period Ends: 21 August 2015 File Number: NAE 2011-750 In Reply Refer To: Mr. Brian Valiton Phone: (978) 318-8166 E-mail: brian.e.valiton@usace.army.mil

-E-mail: brian.e.valiton@usace.army.mil

-The District Engineer has received a permit application to conduct work in waters of the United States from the City of Salem which includes new dredging and disposal of the dredged material in the ocean.
-This work is proposed in Salem Harbor at 10 Blaney Street, Salem, Massachusetts, with disposal of the dredged material at the Massachusetts Bay Disposal Site (MBDS).
-The project site coordinates are: Latitude 42° 31' 19" N, Longitude 70° 52' 54".
-The MBDS is a 2.0 nmi (3.7 km) diameter circular area centered at 42° 25.106' N, 70° 34.969' W (NAD 83), is located 12 nmi (22 km) southeast of Gales Point, MA).
+The District Engineer has received a permit application to conduct work in waters of the United States from the Brewer Hawthorne Cove Marina (BHCM, Inc.) which includes maintenance dredging within the historical limits of the marina, with disposal of the dredged material in the ocean, and the establishment of a zone of reconfiguration around the existing permitted docks.
+This work is proposed in Salem Harbor just immediately south of the Salem Wharf project owned by the City of Salem and borders the Salem Harbor DPA.
+The marina is at 10 White Street, Salem, Massachusetts, and the disposal of the dredged material will be at the Massachusetts Bay Disposal Site (MBDS).
+The project site coordinates are: Latitude 42° 31' 18" N, Longitude 70° 52' 54".
+The MBDS is a 2.0 nmi (3.7 km) diameter circular area centered at 42° 25.106' N, 70° 34.969' W (NAD 83), is located 12 nmi (22 km) southeast of Gales Point, MA.

-As mentioned, the work involves new mechanical dredging, with ocean disposal of the material, in an existing undisturbed basin off of Salem Harbor and installing docks and associated structures, to create a new municipal commercial marina for fishing vessels off of the City's property at 10 Blaney Street.
-Specific work includes dredging of a sub-tidal area totalling approx. 47,000 square feet (estimated volume of material to be removed is 13,565 cu. yds.) to a depth of -9' m.l.w. with a 1 foot over-dredge, dredging of an inter-tidal area of approx. 300 sq. ft., installing approx. 6,165 sq. ft. of pile-anchored floating docks (29 pilings), a 30 ft. by 30 ft. floating dock over the archaeological area, a 60 foot aluminum access ramp, a landing float, and a short sheet pile wall 60 linear feet long around the landing float.
+As mentioned, the work involves mechanical dredging, with ocean disposal of the material, in an existing marina basin off of Salem Harbor and establishing a reconfiguration zone.
+Establishing a zone of reconfiguration will allow the marina to rearrange floats and pilings within this zone.
+Specific work includes dredging of a sub-tidal area totaling approx. 262,200 square feet (estimated volume of material to be removed is approx. 30,000 cu. yds.) to a maximum depth of -7' m.l.w. with a 1 foot over-dredge, and dredging of an inter-tidal area of approx. 3000 sq. ft.
+Some of the area will only be dredged to a depth of -5' with a one foot overdredge.

-The work is shown on the attached plans entitled "PURPOSE: MARINA INSTALLATION APPLICATION BY: CITY OF SALEM IN: SALEM AT: SALEM HARBOR COUNTY: ESSEX STATE: MA," on 4 sheets, and with sheets 1 and 2 of 4 dated "6/16/14" and sheets 3 of 4 and 4 of 4 dated "8/07/14".
+The work is shown on the attached plans entitled "PURPOSE: DREDGING APPLICATION BY: HAWTHORNE MARINE IN: SALEM HARBOR AT: HAWTHORNE COVE COUNTY: ESSEX STATE: MA," on 4 sheets, and with sheets 1 and 4 of 4 dated "2/6/15" and sheet 2 of 4 dated "2/6/15" with a revision dated "3/18/15" and sheet 3 of 4 dated "3/2/15".

-The project has been designed to minimize the landward limits of dredging required so that only minimal (300 sq. ft) intertidal resources areas above the mean low water line will be impacted by the dredging.
-Mitigation through the Massachusetts in lieu fee program will be provided for the loss of the 300 sq. ft. of intertidal resource area.
-Silt producing activities will only be done when work is allowed in these coastal areas as a result of longstanding time of year restrictions.
+The project has been designed to minimize the landward limits of dredging required so that only minimal (3000 sq. ft) intertidal resource areas above the mean low water line will be impacted by the dredging.
+No mitigation will be provided for the loss of the 3000 sq. ft. of intertidal resource area since this area is within the area of maintenance dredging.
+No mitigation is being proposed for the slight deepening of the subtidal area to be dredged since it is only maintenance dredging and since there is no loss of shallow water subtidal habitat, only its temporary disturbance.
+The EFH assessment provided by the applicant indicated that the area will recolonize quickly.
+Silt producing activities will only be done at a time of year when work is allowed in these coastal areas as a result of longstanding time of year restrictions.